 For complete control over your archived data while remaining true to your compliance and regulatory requirements, migrating your legacy archive to your own public cloud is the only option.
 By bringing together the power and infrastructure security of a hyper-scale public cloud from Microsoft or Amazon with a quality Platform as a Service information management and archiving solution, you can create the best possible solution for your business.

 Your data remains in its native format, best-in-class security is assured, and cloud-scale AI and Machine Learning tools become a realistic option.
 Not only that, but you can also automate data management and handling for accurate supervision, predictive surveillance, auto-classification, and eDiscovery response.

 When it comes to information management, records management, and archiving, it doesn’t get any better than that.
 These significant, future-proof features highlight just why a SaaS cloud solution should be avoided and the hyper-scale public cloud should become your archiving platform of choice.

 By archiving in your own hyper-scale public cloud, you gain…

 All cloud archives are not created equal.
-There are major differences between archives deployed in a SaaS model versus a PaaS model that affect the security, accessibility and functionality of your archived data.
-This Technical Guide explores what you will need to consider in order to make an informed decision about PaaS versus SaaS.
+There are major differences between archives deployed in a dedicated SaaS model versus a multi-tenant model that affect the security, accessibility and functionality of your archived data.
+This Technical Guide explores what you will need to consider in order to make an informed decision.